Another Big Ten football season is upon us, with expectations through the roof for a number of teams.

-For every hyped up “game of the year” such as Trojans vs. Buckeyes or Ohio State and Penn State, there’s a trap game lying in the weeds, ready to up and pounce on the college football world, sending shock waves far and wide.
+For every hyped up “game of the year” such as Trojans vs. Buckeyes or Ohio State and Penn State, there’s a trap game lying in the weeds, ready to up and pounce on the college football world.
 Take the following six-pack of examples, which could serve as trap games in the Big Ten for 2009.

 Six Trap Games Facing Big Ten Teams in 2009

 Stop eyeing the Irish the following week, Michigan—the Broncos (9-4 in 2008) are no slouch.
 Western Michigan returns seven starters on offense in 2009, including QB Tim Hiller, who threw for 36 TDs and over 3,700 yards last season.

 Minnesota will have trouble not getting fired up for a battle with Cal on the 19th of September, but before getting ready for the Golden Bears, the Gophers need to not overlook Air Force.
 The Falcons, 8-5 last season, return six starters on both offense and defense.
 This was a team that gave Utah all it could handle last year, and they feature nothing but juniors and seniors across the entire linebacker group and defensive line.

 The Spartans usually start the season out strong, but with a road trip to South Bend looming on September 19th, it’s possible this team could overlook the Chippewas.
 But that would be silly, considering that Central Michigan has made it to the Motor City Bowl three straight years, and return 16 starters, including ten on defense.
 Plus, one shouldn’t overlook the offense, led by talented QB Dan LeFevour, who had 21 TDs and only six INTs in 2008.